kyleK13/nucamp-homeworkProjects/README.md

 # nucamp-homeworkProjects
-nucamp online course homework exercises
+Nucamp online course homework exercises

 In this repository I have included a few exercises to display what I have learned so far with my online course for HTML, CSS and JavaScript.
+These exercises were completed throughout the week while studying the various topics.
 Below is a bit of a explanation for each project folder.

 CSS Style Practice - In this folder I have both a HTML and a CSS file.
 For this assignment we learned how to write the styles externally with a seperate CSS file.
 I created a small cafe menu with different boarders for headers, different colors, fonts and a image to occupy the background of the page.
 I included a review section